-The horrific third-degree burns that Jamie Hull suffered over 60 per cent of his body in an aircraft fire almost cost him his life.
+The horrific third-degree burns that Jamie Hull suffered over 63 per cent of his body in an aircraft fire almost cost him his life.
 The doctors gave him a five per cent chance of survival and, as he admits, it took an “epic journey and an inordinate amount of grit, determination, and willpower” to pull through.

-“I thought my skin might come off with the wetsuit.
+“I was so worried.
+I thought my skin might come off with the wetsuit.
 It took all my courage just to get the suit on and take that giant stride into the ocean.
 But I did it.
 The water was my friend again, and it helped my skin redevelop.”

 “I had an ambition to learn to fly, so I went out to Florida to complete a course.
 I was eventually allowed to fly solo, but one day an engine fire breached the cockpit at an altitude of 1,000ft.